jeka-dev/demo-maven-jeka-quarkus/README.md

 ./jeka intellij: iml
 ```

+> [!TIP]
+> You can add any public method you want here, they will be executable directly by executing  : `jeka myMethodName`.

 ## Run any Maven command

 Any Maven command can be wrapped by JeKa.
 Just execute commands as `jeka mvn mvnArgs="clean compile ..."`.